QuentinRomeroLauro/snap-branch/README.md

 1. Ensure you're in a Git repository
 2. Check that the Git extension is enabled
-3. Open Output panel and select "Branch Workspace Manager" for logs
+3. Open Output panel and select "Snap Branch" for logs

 ### Configurations Not Saving